ssuzana/ssuzana.github.io/_pages/about.md

 <p> I am currently a Lecturer in both the Mathematics and Statistics Departments at the University of California, Santa Cruz, where I have been teaching since 2021.
 Prior to joining UC Santa Cruz, I earned an M.S. in Mathematics from the University of South Florida.
 I also hold an M.S. in Cryptography as well as a B.S. in Mathematics and Computer Science, both from the University of Bucharest.
 </p>

-I'm currently teaching:
+I'm currently teaching (Fall 2025):
- - STAT 5 Statistics, Summer 2025, Session 1
- - STAT 131 Introduction to Probability Theory, Summer 2025, Session 2
- - MATH 115 Graph Theory, Summer 2025, Session 2
+ - MATH 23A Vector Calculus
+ - MATH 101 Mathematical Problem Solving